pinterest tag

 Photo by Royce Silhis at Privato Vineyard & Winery

-Next up we have Kamloops, BC, which offers travellers a mix of outdoor adventure and cultural experiences.
-Known as the “Tournament Capital of Canada,” Kamloops is an excellent spot for sports enthusiasts, and boasts numerous parks and trails for hiking, biking, and wildlife viewing.
-Riverside Park, located along the Thompson River, is perfect for a relaxing picnic or a stroll along the waterfront.
+Next up, we have Kamloops, BC, which offers travellers a mix of outdoor adventure and cultural experiences.
+Known as the “Tournament Capital of Canada,” Kamloops is an excellent spot for sports enthusiasts and boasts numerous parks and trails for hiking, biking, and wildlife viewing.
+Riverside Park, located along the Thompson River, is also great for a relaxing picnic or a stroll along the waterfront.

 For those craving a respite from the road and a pit stop for food, Kamloops has some great dining options like Hello Toast, Red Beard Cafe, and The Noble Pig for some delicious grub.